bernard-mlab/Bernard-MLAB/content/about.md

 +++
 title = "About"
-description = "Bernard-MLab, a collection of posts about analytics & digital marketing" date = "2020-06-06" aliases = ["about-us","about-bernard","contact"]
+description = "Bernard-ML<a/b>, a collection of posts about analytics & digital marketing" date = "2020-06-06"
+aliases = ["about-us","about-bernard","contact"]
 author = "Bernard Yeo"